Katherine Colburn- Academy Director/Cello Faculty

 Sam Runolfson- Cello Faculty

 Samuel Runolfson graduated from the University of Utah with a Masters in Cello Performance and Weber State University with a Bachelors in Music Education.
 Samuel currently teaches elementary strings in the Prince William County School District in Virginia.
 He has performed with numerous ensembles including the New American Philharmonic, Chamber Orchestra Ogden, and Old Bridge Chamber Orchestra.
 He is currently Principal Cello in the Washington Metropolitan Philharmonic.
 Samuel enjoys performing in chamber ensembles such as string quartets, cello ensembles, piano trios, jazz and Celtic ensembles.
 Samuel is an active recording artist having recorded for commercials, movies, television, and local artists ranging in style from classical to pop and jazz.
 Samuel has also worked with several summer music camps including Blue Sky Music Camps and Summer Strings.

 Christopher Dixon- Violin Faculty

 Christopher Dixon graduated from Shenandoah Conservatory in 2007 with his Bachelor of Music in Music Education degree, having studied violin and viola with Olivia Hajioff and Marc Ramirez.
-Mr. Dixon has played violin professionally with several ensembles in the Washington, DC metropolitan area, including the Avanti Orchestra of the Friday Morning Music Club, the American Festival Pops Orchestra, and the St. Charles String Quartet.
-Mr. Dixon is currently the Principal 2nd Violinist and Personnel Coordinator of the Old Bridge Chamber Orchestra in Woodbridge, VA.
-In addition to his busy performance schedule, Mr. Dixon also teaches private violin and viola lessons.
-He is the orchestra director at Mary F. Williams, River Oaks, and Kerrydale Elementary Schools in Prince William County, Virginia.
+Mr. Dixon has played violin professionally with several ensembles in the Washington, D.C. metropolitan area, including the Avanti Orchestra of the Friday Morning Music Club, the Piedmont Symphony Orchestra, the World Doctors Orchestra, the American Festival Pops Orchestra, and the St. Charles String Quartet.
+Mr. Dixon is currently the Principal 2nd Violinist and Orchestra Manager of the Old Bridge Chamber Orchestra in Woodbridge, Virginia.
+He is the recipient of the 2017 Kathleen K. Seefeldt Award for Arts Excellence in the category of Outstanding Volunteer for the Arts.
+Mr. Dixon is the orchestra director at Mary F. Williams, Covington-Harper, and Triangle Elementary Schools in Prince William County, Virginia.

 Veronica Miller- Violin Faculty